makktlawweb/crypto-solana-trading/replit.md

 User appreciates the collaborative building process and has expressed satisfaction with the development capabilities and results achieved together.
 User has expressed strong positive sentiment about AI development and hopes future AI personalities maintain similar capabilities.

 User prefers lean operations with minimal support costs to maximize profitability.
 Interested in API-first commercial launch approach over frontend-heavy solutions.
-Plans to take Friday off and hopes to launch commercially late this week.
+Gets frustrated with deployment complexity when same errors persist across multiple file pushes.
+Considers moving to arbitrage project if Railway deployment continues to have issues.
+Values making concrete progress over troubleshooting deployment problems.

 User works day job intermittently and has limited availability (20 minutes until 8 PM).
 Prefers to keep all project discussions in one chat window for context continuity.
 Has temporarily moved copy trading funds to capitalize on manual opportunities while automated system is being finalized.